Press Release: TenneT and GreenCom Networks want to unlock flexibility potential of households

 Use of blockchain-based technology

-The provision of system services for the operating reserve market and congestion management from millions of individual installations requires a new approach to automated control and integration in the transmission system operators’ processes and technical solutions by the device manufacturers.
+The provision of system services for the operating reserve market and redispatch from millions of individual installations requires a new approach to automated control and integration in the transmission system operators’ processes and technical solutions by the device manufacturers.
 TenneT has therefore developed a cross-border blockchain-based data platform – the Equigy Crowd Balancing Platform- with a range of European transmission system operators.
 This platform will make it easier for millions of households in Germany and elsewhere in Europe to actively offer the flexibility of their installations, through electricity providers and manufacturers, to the system service markets for the stabilisation of the power grid.
 The Equigy platform enables the automated integration and control of these installations in the processes of the grid operators and market players.

 TenneT is a leading European grid operator.
 We are committed to providing a secure and reliable supply of electricity 24 hours a day, 365 days a year, while helping to drive the energy transition in our pursuit of a brighter energy future – more sustainable, reliable and affordable than ever before.
 In our role as the first cross-border Transmission System Operator (TSO) we design, build, maintain and operate 23,900 km of high-voltage electricity grid in the Netherlands and large parts of Germany, and facilitate the European energy market through our 16 interconnectors to neighbouring countries.
 We are one of the largest investors in national and international onshore and offshore electricity grids, with a turnover of EUR 4.5 billion and a total asset value of EUR 27 billion.
 Every day our 5,700 employees take ownership, show courage and make and maintain connections to ensure that the supply and demand of electricity is balanced for over 42 million people.
 Lighting the way ahead together